-Personal information collected at The Centre for Independent Studies through the CIS website is handled in accordance with the Privacy and Personal Information Protection Act 1998 (NSW) (PPIPA).
+The Centre for Independent Studies (CIS) is committed to protecting the privacy of your personal information in our care.
+Personal information collected at The Centre for Independent Studies through the CIS website is handled in accordance with the Australian Privacy Principles (APP).
 This CIS Website Privacy Statement describes the ways in which CIS deals with personal information and other data collected through CIS websites.

 Access, Further Information and Complaints

 You are entitled to access to all personal information held by The Centre for Independent Studies which identifies you.
-If you would like to exercise your right of access please contact The Centre for Independent Studies online privacy officer whose details are set out below.
+If you would like to exercise your right of access please contact the CIS online privacy officer whose details are set out below.

 PO Box 92